 The class ContextEntry is used to model FEEL context entries when a context is modeled as a Context element.
+ContextEntry is a specialization of DMNElement, from which it inherits the optional id, description, and label attributes.

 An instance of ContextEntry is composed of an optional variable, which is an InformationItem element whose name is the key in the context entry, and of a value, which is the instance of Expression that models the expression in the context entry.